PLEOELP/GitHub-Pages/README.md

 # GitHub-Pages
-Peng's User Page
+Peng's User Page.

-C++ is powerful, but C is understandable
+C++ is powerful, C is understandable, but Python is so much easier.